alexandrepasc/cypress-e2e-starter/README.md

 If a you want to change, correct, improve the project create an `issue` in the project `Issues` screen with the proposal and the necessery documentation.
 If the proposal or correction has already the implementation developed link the branch with the change in the `issue`.

 ## Appendix

+### Rules
+#### indent
+This rule enforces a consistent indentation style.
+- error
+- tab

+#### linebreak-style
+This rule enforces consistent line endings independent of operating system, VCS, or editor used across your codebase.
+- error
+- unix

+#### quotes
+This rule enforces the consistent use of either backticks, double, or single quotes.
+- error
+- single

+#### semi
+This rule enforces consistent use of semicolons.
+- error
+- always

+#### camelcase
+Enforce camelcase naming convention.
+- error

+#### curly
+This rule is aimed at preventing bugs and increasing code clarity by ensuring that block statements are wrapped in curly braces.
+It will warn when it encounters blocks that omit curly braces.
+- error
+- all

+#### max-len
+This rule enforces a maximum line length to increase code readability and maintainability.
+The length of a line is defined as the number of Unicode characters in the line.
+- error
+- code: 100

+#### no-mixed-spaces-and-tabs
+This rule disallows mixed spaces and tabs for indentation.
+- error

+#### no-trailing-spaces
+This rule disallows trailing whitespace (spaces, tabs, and other Unicode whitespace characters) at the end of lines.
+- error

+#### no-multiple-empty-lines
+This rule aims to reduce the scrolling required when reading through your code.
+It will warn when the maximum amount of empty lines has been exceeded.
+- error
+- max: 1
+- maxBOF: 0
+- maxEOF: 1

+#### object-curly-newline
+This rule requires or disallows a line break between { and its following token, and between } and its preceding token of object literals or destructuring assignments.
+- error
+- multiline: true

+#### @typescript-eslint/typedef
+This rule can enforce type annotations in locations regardless of whether they're required.
+This is typically used to maintain consistency for element types that sometimes require them.
+- error
+- "variableDeclaration": true,
+- "variableDeclarationIgnoreFunction": false,
+- "arrowParameter": true,
+- "parameter": true,
+- "propertyDeclaration": true

+#### operator-linebreak
+This rule enforces a consistent linebreak style for operators.
+- error
+- after

+#### dot-location
+This rule aims to enforce newline consistency in member expressions.
+This rule prevents the use of mixed newlines around the dot in a member expression.
+- error
+- property

+#### comma-spacing
+This rule enforces consistent spacing before and after commas in variable declarations, array literals, object literals, function parameters, and sequences.
+- error
+- "before": false
+- "after": true

+#### func-call-spacing
+This rule requires or disallows spaces between the function name and the opening parenthesis that calls it.
+- error
+- never

+#### key-spacing
+This rule enforces consistent spacing between keys and values in object literal properties.
+In the case of long lines, it is acceptable to add a new line wherever whitespace is allowed.
+- error
+- "align": "value"
+- "afterColon": true

+#### newline-per-chained-call
+This rule requires a newline after each call in a method chain or deep member access.
+Computed property accesses such as instance[something] are excluded.
+- error
+- "ignoreChainWithDepth": 1

+#### cypress/no-assigning-return-values
+- error

+#### cypress/no-unnecessary-waiting
+- error

+#### cypress/assertion-before-screenshot
+- warn

+#### cypress/no-force
+- warn

+#### cypress/no-async-tests
+- error

+#### cypress/no-pause
+- error

 ### Links
 - [Cypress](https://www.cypress.io/)